Cadranel-Kael/Ecolens/README.md

 # Ecolens

-Ecolens is an application that helps companies estimate and report on their greenhouse gas emissions following the (Greenhouse Gas (GHG) Protocol)[https://ghgprotocol.org/].
+Ecolens is an application that helps companies estimate and report on their greenhouse gas emissions following the [Greenhouse Gas (GHG) Protocol](https://ghgprotocol.org/).
 My aim is to address a key need in sustainable reporting with the growing pressure of regulation on global emissions.

 ## Greenhouse Gas Protocol breaks down the emission into 3 scopes